+Today’s recipe for Flourless Chocolate Cake (Gluten Free) is THE dessert for special celebrations.
 We will be hosting our biennial Valentine’s Day party on the actual day this year, Saturday, February 14.It’s a fun, sort of “over-the-top” affair that we have been doing for many years as a gift to ourselves, and to our dearest friends—our many sweethearts, so to speak.
-We have a live band and tons of wonderful food and drink.
+We have a live band—in our living room!—and tons of wonderful food and drink for everyone to enjoy.
 There’s dancing and catching up between people who see each other regularly and others who only run into each other at our parties every two years.

 So, the flourless chocolate cake is on the menu for the upcoming Valentine’s Day party.
 And when my girlfriend, Veronica (also affectionately known as V-grrrl or V) invited me to her all-girls birthday party this past weekend, well, I knew I just had to take this cake.

+Back to the party though.
 After we finished some delicious appetizer fare with our wine (and lots of equally delicious “girl talk”!), we were ready for dessert.
 Everyone sampled the chocolate cake and I know I heard at least one little moan … oh wait that might have come from me!
 LOL But, seriously, all raved over the cake; nary a morsel was left on any plate.

 In fact, V-grrrl had many goodies left so she sent the remaining cake home with me.
 I sliced it into bite-sized squares and took it to my sister and brother-in-law’s Super Bowl party—more sweethearts to serve!
 Everyone was grateful.
 I may do the same on Valentine’s Day … so all our sweethearts who want to indulge can just pop one in their mouth and keep dancing!

-Flourless Chocolate Cake
+Flourless Chocolate Cake Recipe

 For the glaze: